- Written by UnivAdmitHelp

 What would get me admitted to the University of Pennsylvania?

 “Hide not your Talents.
 They for use were made: “What’s a Sun-Dial in the Shade?” by Benjamin Franklin

 At Wharton MBA program (Wharton is the Business School of the University of Pennsylvania), the average student has worked for five or six years between graduating from college and entering the MBA program.
 The program does accept early career candidates with limited or no experience only if they exhibit strong managerial and professional potential.
 Remember – tall proclamations will not help here.
 You would need to validate that you have a strong professional potential and give Wharton a reason to look over your lack of managerial experience.
-Wharton admission committee evaluates work experience not in terms of years, but the depth and breadth of an individual’s position, his or her contributions to the work environment, and level of responsibility and progression.
+Wharton admission committee evaluates work experience not in terms of years, but by the depth and breadth of an individual’s position, his or her contributions to the work environment, and level of responsibility and progression.
 There is an additional element with written application that you need to think about – TBD (Team Based Discussion).
-It comes after the application process and from Wharton’s perspective, it helps paint a clearer picture of who you are and how you would fit into the class.
+This comes after the application process and from Wharton’s perspective and helps paint a clearer picture of who you are and how you would fit into the class.
 Therefore there should be a great sync in the thought process reflected in written application and through TBD.

 University of Pennsylvania’s Ranking

 According to U.S.News University of Pennsylvania is #8 ranked in National Universities in 2017.
 In the given link one can find the rankings of the programs there as well.

 At Penn, in undergraduate programs the acceptance rate was 10.2% for the Class of 2019.
 For Wharton MBA Class 2018 the acceptance rate is ~8%and in this 8% almost 46% of student’s undergraduate major was humanities and 23% come from consulting background.
 Unlike many other top rated colleges, engineering is not the top-most preferred major at undergraduate level.

 What are the most popular programs at the University of Pennsylvania?